boomyville/pill-inspector/readme.md

 ## Important Notes

 - The script uses YOLOv8n (nano) model which will be downloaded automatically on first run
-- Default confidence threshold is set to 0.3
+- Default confidence threshold is set to 0.5
+- Most actual pills will have a CI of 0.75 or greater

 ## Troubleshooting